PE and Sport Premium Funding

 Measuring the impact of the activities provided with sports premium funding can be achieved in different ways.
 We will look at progress in PE as well as other areas of development such as self-esteem, confidence and the numbers of pupils involved in sporting activities in and out of school.
 Assessments are made both formally and informally using our school assessment systems as well as feedback from staff and visitors to the school.
 We will also evaluate the impact of professional development opportunities in improving teaching and learning in PE.
 It is anticipated that at the end of the academic year we will have some hard data to show the impact of this sports premium funding on pupil progress and involvement in sport.

-Our evaluation of the use of the Sport Funding from 2013-14 (along with future plans for the funding) can be found here.
+Our evaluation of the use of the Sport Premium Funding from last year (along with future plans for the funding) can be found here: